lab1092/blender-manual_ja/manual/data_system/linked_libraries.rst

 The wheel may be colored and thus have some materials assigned to it (like rubber and chrome).

-Once you navigate to the file, select the "\ ``Wheel`` " (in the :guilabel:`Object` s datablocks) and it will be imported into your current file.
+Once you navigate to the file, select the "\ ``Wheel`` " (in the *Object* s datablocks) and it will be imported into your current file.
 You can import a copy of it, or merely link to it.